 CSE continues to have an international impact.
 In October 2007, CSE organized a Global Theme Issue on Poverty and Human Development, in which 235 science journals from developed and developing countries simultaneously published articles on this topic of worldwide interest.
 CSE serves as an administrative partner on the African Journal Partnership Project, which has the mission of building capacity and visibility for African health and medical journals.

 Publications: From CBE Newsletter to Science Editor and beyond

-Starting as a simple mimeographed & stapled CBE Newsletter distributed “at no regular intervals but whenever some material of interest to members is ready and timely” (quoted in Tucker, 2000), the Council’s regular publication has grown into a full-featured scholarly journal first as CBE Views in 1978 and finally becoming Science Editor in 2000 to reflect the Council’s expanded scope and new name.
-Today, Science Editor is a quarterly publication and serves as a “forum for the exchange of information and ideas among professionals concerned with publishing in the sciences.”
+Starting as a simple mimeographed & stapled CBE Newsletter distributed “at no regular intervals but whenever some material of interest to members is ready and timely” (quoted in Tacker, 2000), the Council’s regular publication has grown into a full-featured scholarly journal first as CBE Views in 1978 and finally becoming Science Editor in 2000 to reflect the Council’s expanded scope and new name.
+Today, Science Editor is a quarterly print and continuous online publication serving as a “forum for the exchange of information and ideas among professionals concerned with publishing in the sciences.”